At the Historical Village of Hokkaido, you can experience Japan's pioneering days at this open-air architectural museum in Sapporo City.

 The area inside is divided into several zones, starting from the town area to the agriculture area, the fishing village area, and the mountain village area.
 Each zone has unique scenery that sets it apart from the others.

 Town area: The very same buildings featured in "Golden Kamuy"!

 The first stop at this interesting Hokkaido point of interest is the Town area, where various official buildings and shophouses are lined up.

 Many buildings featured in the manga Golden Kamuy, a Hokkaido history series set during the period when the Japanese central government intended to absorb Hokkaido (then known as Ezochi), are located here.

 Farm Village: See Hokkaido’s prized agricultural traditions and the roots of the old migrants

-The next area, the Farm Village, is lined with buildings unique to Hokkaido, such as buildings belonging to colonizers and pioneers.
-Hokkaido is home to many people from the different regions of Japan.
+The Farm Village is lined with buildings unique to Hokkaido, such as buildings belonging to colonizers and pioneers.
+Hokkaido is home to many people from different regions of Japan.
 As such, many of the buildings and houses here also reflect some of their homeland's unique architectural properties.

 Fishing Village Area: Impressions of the peak herring season that livened up the shores of Hokkaido